johbot1/CS410-Lab2-Bell-Choir/README.md

 # Sources:

-- Google Gemini was used for idea organization (Helping setup CHECKPOINTS.md, guiding my comment process, and how to word things a bit better than simply "It work good")
+- Google Gemini was used for idea organization (Helping setup CHECKPOINTS.md, guiding my comment process, and how to word things a bit better than simply "It work good" within my PDF)